isunjn/isunjn.github.io/content/_index.md

 lang = 'en'
 +++

 Hi, welcome to my personal website.
-I use `isunjn` as my internet handle and sometimes I use `sunset` or `at sunset` as a nickname.
+You may know me as `isunjn` or `sunset`.

-I'm pursuing a career as a software engineer and currently working at a start-up in Beijing.
-I also contribute to open-source projects and enjoy using code to bring my ideas to life.
-Outside of coding, I enjoy reading novels and literature books, watching anime and movies, playing video games and going for runs.
+I'm pursuing a career as a software engineer and am currently working at a start-up in Beijing.
+During my leisure hours, I work on my side projects and contribute to open-source code.
+Outside of coding, I enjoy reading books under the sunlight, watching anime and movie on my cozy bed, going outside for a walk, ride, or run, and playing video games.
 Also I'm a cat person.

 This site serves as my cyber hut where I capture my daily thoughts.
 I may also write about programming and share my learning notes here (mostly in zh-cn).